 Effective communication.
-Current state scored 3.34 which mean that communication does exist among the stakeholders of the company but is limited, while future state scored 4.39 which means that in the future companies want to improve communication to Tardy Jobs
+Current state scored 3.34 which mean that communication does exist among the stakeholders of the company but is limited, while future state scored 4.39 which means that in the future companies want to improve communication

 Communication Gap.
-Current state scored 3.32 which mean that the communication gap does exist but it's not a major issue which could disrupt the business processes while future state scored 3.69 which means that in the future companies will focus in reducing this gap to reduce the occurrence of any miscommunication that could disrupt the flow of business.
+Current state scored 3.32 which mean that the communication gap does exist but it's not a major issue which could disrupt the business processes while future state scored 3.69 which means that in the future companies will focus in reducing this gap to reduce the occurrence of any miscommunication that could disrupt the flow of business.low of information.
+Current state scored 3.20 which mean that flow of information does exist in some levels of organization but not all and many companies have exerted importance of it and many have not.
+Meanwhile, future state i.e. 3.76.